soumildatta/MD2PDF/README.md

 <a name="styling"/>

 ## Styling PDFs with CSS
 The resulting PDFs can be styled with CSS.
 Fonts, colors, sizes, stroke, etc. of each element in your generated PDF can all be customized as per your liking.
-A sample CSS file named __sample.css__ has been included in the project and demonstrates the usage of CSS styling rules to determine the output PDFs.
+A sample CSS file named __sample.css__ has been included in the project and demonstrates the usage of CSS styling rules to determine the styling of the output PDFs.

 <a name="future"/>